cp-vrkansagara/ide/README.md

 - New feature / Removal of things

 #### Documents
 [Docs](docs/README.md)

 #### You can !

-    I would like take issue and pull request regarding this project and love to answer if anything on this.AGG
+    I would like take issue and pull request regarding this project and love to answer if anything on this.

 #### Do's and dont's
 - Do not use `CTRL+S` this is standard terminal suspension command (Press `CTRL+Q` will resume)

 #### VIM Screen
 ![image](https://github.com/vrkansagara/ide/blob/master/screenshots/dark.png)
 ![image](https://github.com/vrkansagara/ide/blob/master/screenshots/light.png)